Emergency and Hospital

 What facilities are at Opeongo Nordic?

 By the parking area, you’ll find Diane’s Yurt, with a woodstove, tables and chairs for snack breaks, changing boots and a great place to relax while you wait for ski buddies.
 The outhouse is about 25 metres from the yurt.
 There’s a sign-in board and gorgeous, well-groomed cross country ski trails.
 Trails are groomed using two Skandic snowmobiles and two Ginzu groomers (60″ and 80″).
 Please take home all garbage—there are no garbage cans.
+Click here for details on nearby accommodations, shops and restaurants.

 May I make a fire in the woodstove?